-Mariann Bischoff serves at the Field Education Coordinator at the Rutgers University School of Social Work, New Brunswick campus.
-In this position, she works to facilitate field placements for BASW and MSW students.
-She also serves as off-site Field Instructor for BASW students.
+Mariann Bischoff serves as an assistant professor of teaching and management and policy field education coordinator at the Rutgers University School of Social Work.
+In this position, she works to facilitate field placements for MSW students in the management and policy specialization.
+She also serves as off-site field instructor.

-Prior to joining the faculty at Rutgers, Bischoff served as Clinical Supervisor at Catholic Charities in Hunterdon County, where she oversaw clinical operations for Family Preservation Services, in-home clinical programs and outpatient services.
+Prior to joining the faculty at Rutgers, Mariann served as clinical supervisor at Catholic Charities in Hunterdon County, where she oversaw clinical operations for family preservation services, in-home clinical programs and outpatient services.
 She reported monthly and quarterly outcome statistics, administered performance reviews, and ensured proper clinician training.
 She increased referral sources by developing relationships with community partners.

-Previous to that work, Ms. Bischoff held positions at Carrier Clinic, including Acting Lead Clinical Case Manager and Admissions Clinician.
-She was Awarded “Above & Beyond” for developing a proposal for the implementation of an electronic hospital census “bedboard,” which increased revenue.
+Previous to that work, Mariann held positions at Carrier Clinic, including acting lead clinical case manager and admissions clinician.
+She was awarded “Above & Beyond” for developing a proposal to implement an electronic hospital census “bed board,” which increased revenue.
 She trained new clinical case managers and supervised interns.
-Ms. Bischoff assessed and counseled patients with psychiatric, substance abuse and dementia diagnoses, developed treatment plans, implemented discharge plans and obtained insurance authorizations.
+Mariann assessed and counseled patients with psychiatric, substance abuse and dementia diagnoses, developed treatment plans, implemented discharge plans and obtained insurance authorizations.
 She facilitated family meetings and psychoeducational groups.

-Bischoff began he social work career as Executive Director of Meals on Wheels of Greater New Brunswick, where she managed a budget of $173,000, wrote a yearly grant application to Middlesex County Office on Aging, ran the Board of Directors meetings and published a monthly newsletter.
+Mariann began her social work career as executive director of Meals on Wheels of Greater New Brunswick, where she managed a budget of $173,000, wrote a yearly grant application to Middlesex County Office on Aging, ran the board of directors’ meetings and published a monthly newsletter.
 She was solely responsible for billing, staffing, scheduling, and bookkeeping and prepared monthly schedules for 120 volunteers to deliver meals to 55 clients daily.

-Bischoff’s professional career kicked off at Ford Motor Company and its spin-off Visteon Corporation.
-As Finance Coordinator, she led upper management to develop a 3-year Financial Business Plan for an electronics facility.
-She led an effort to evaluate and fund non-profit organizations by the company’s Visteon Fund.
-As Human Resources Associate, Bischoff counseled managers and employees on career development and other human resource matters.
-She resolved Union grievances locally and with the labor relations board.
+Mariann’s professional career kicked off at Ford Motor Company and its spin-off Visteon Corporation.
+As finance coordinator, she led upper management to develop a 3-year financial business plan for an electronics facility.
+She co-led an effort to evaluate and fund non-profit organizations by the company’s Visteon Fund.
+As human resources associate, Mariann counseled managers and employees on career development and other human resource matters.
+She resolved union grievances locally and with the labor relations board.
 She led Visteon’s recruiting at Cornell University.
-She served as Ford Lesbian and Gay Alliance (FLAG) representative, advocating to extend UAW Same-Sex Partner benefits to Local 1695.
-Bischoff taught the International Learning Organization Course in Hungary.
-In the various positions of Manufacturing Engineer, Product Design Engineer, Quality Liaison, and Production supervisor, Bischoff lead teams to reduce costs, improve quality and implement a lean production system for vehicle components and subsystems.
-Bischoff was awarded a patent for inventing a new fuel delivery system.
+She served as the Ford Lesbian and Gay Alliance (FLAG) representative, advocating to extend UAW same-sex partner benefits to Local 1695.
+After training by Peter Senge’s Society for Organizational Learning, Mariann served on the team teaching learning organization principles to Ford’s European operations and taught the international learning organization Course in Hungary.
+In the various positions of manufacturing engineer, product design engineer, quality liaison, and production supervisor, Mariann lead teams to reduce costs, improve quality and implement a lean production system for vehicle components and subsystems.
+Mariann was awarded a patent for inventing a new fuel delivery system.
 She received extensive hands-on leadership and facilitation training as a member of the Visteon Leadership Excellence Acceleration Program and the Ford Manufacturing Leadership Program.